wallymathieu/assertfail/_posts/2020-05-28-Implicit-versus-explicit-dependencies.md

 Any organisation will take a look at the libraries they maintain and consider if it's worth the effort of maintaing them.
 Microsoft is no exception.
 While we see Microsoft backing, some of the libraries get a huge boon.
 Question is what happens in 10-15 years?
 Will there be a new iteration of software in order to deal with the competition from other ecosystems?

 The current iteration of patterns are focused on Web MVC style applications with a focus on good OO patterns.
 The good thing about that is that it is patterns have been adopted years ago (Rails popularised the pattern around 2006).
 Even though old code might use slightly different API's they still share a lot of patterns familiar from earlier iterations.
+The code might require significant effort for it to work, but the concepts should not have changed significantly.

 ## TLDR

-If you want to hedge your bets (in order to be able to swap out parts) use small abstractions and small interfaces in order to avoid coupling your code to a specific implementations.
-It might not be that easy though.
+If you want to hedge your bets (in order to be able to swap out small parts) use small abstractions and small interfaces in order to avoid coupling your code to a specific implementations (when there is a reason for it).